netgiro/woocommerce-plugin/readme.txt

 We take your security and privacy seriously.
 Netgíró's Privacy Policy, which outlines how they handle and protect user data, can be found here: <a href="https://www.netgiro.is/en/privacy-policy/">Netgíró Privacy Policy</a>.
 We recommend reviewing this policy to understand how Netgíró handles your customers' personal information.

 == Changelog ==

+= 4.3.1 =
+* Fixed invalid headers and Tested the plugin with WordPress version 6.5

 = 4.3.0 =
 * Added block supports